-Detecting malicious scripts · Cloudflare Page Shield docs
+Detecting malicious scripts

 The script classifier will output a probability score for the script (also called the JS integrity score) between 1 and 99, where 1 means definitely malicious and 99 means definitely not malicious.
 This score, together with a threshold value, will determine if the malicious script detection system will classify the script as malicious or not.

-You can configure Malicious Code Alerts.
-You will receive an alert notification as soon as Cloudflare detects JavaScript code classified as malicious in your zone.
+You can configure Malicious Code Alerts .
+You will receive an alert notification as soon as Cloudflare detects JavaScript code classified as malicious in your domain.